Mild end to the weekend ahead of a wet and windy start to the workweek

 Overnight, clouds will start to build in as a warm front lifts toward the area.
 This front will bring rain showers and an increasing southerly breeze by Monday’s morning drive.
 Despite the rain, Monday’s temperatures will be on the warm side, starting off around 40 degrees, then climbing to the mid 60s as a southerly wind picks up with gusts over 40 mph.

-Wet and breezy conditions will continue Monday evening alongside the chance for a few thunderstorms, some could be severe, as a tailing cold front moves through.
+Wet and breezy conditions will continue through the day and into Monday evening alongside the chance for a few thunderstorms, some could be severe, as a tailing cold front moves through.

 The primary threat with any storms will be strong, damaging wind gusts.